 Welcome to Sandsjön!

-The fishery area has its roots in a fishing association formed in the late 1950s to combat external predatory fishing and allow for the orderly sale of fishing licenses to the public.
+The fishery area has its roots in a fishing association that was formed in the late 1950s to combat external predatory fishing and enable an orderly sale of fishing licenses to the public.

-Over the years, the association has been responsible for many efforts to improve fishing in the lake, such as repeated grafting of fish fry and maintenance of pockets.
-The association allows the majority of revenues to go back to the lake through various fisheries conservation efforts.
+Over the years, the association has been responsible for many efforts to improve fishing in the lake, which repeated the planting of fish fry and the maintenance of vases.
+The association lets most of the proceeds go “back to the lake” through various fishing maintenance efforts.

-The association began early calcification of the lake and this has been ongoing continuously since the result that the water is of the highest quality.
+The association started early liming of the lake and this has been ongoing since then with the result that the water is of the highest quality.

 0761 - 07 99 79